Kanfishegel/kanfishegel.github.io/writingtalks.md

  <strong><a href="https://kanfishegel.github.io/file/Mackey functor and group homology.pdf" target="_blank">Notes on Mackey functor and group homology</a></strong>
  <details>
  <summary>Abstract</summary>
+ Basic algebraic tools for equivariant homotopy theory.
 Introduce some basic definitions about representation theory, like representation ring, Mackey functor and so on.
  </details>
  </li>